Westo: History

 Virginia established a trading relationship with the Westo, exchanging firearms for Indian slaves.
 When the Westo migrated to the Savannah River, they quickly became known for their military power and their slave raids on other tribes.
 Before their destruction, the Westo wreaked havoc on the Spanish missionary provinces of Guale and Mocama.
 On July 20, 1661, a Westo war party canoed down the Altamaha River and destroyed the Spanish mission of Santo Domingo de Talaje near present-day Darien, Georgia.
 Florida governor Alonso de Aránguiz y Cortés sent troops to what is now St. Simons, Georgia to guard against further raids.

 That the Westo had ties with Virginia colonists did not mean they would be friendly toward the South Carolinians.
 In 1673 the Westo attacked both coastal Indians, such as the Cusabo, and settlements of the Carolina colony.
 The colony depended on the Esaw (Catawba) tribe for defense until December 1674.
 Some Westo visited Dr. Henry Woodward and made peace.
 The peace became an alliance after the Westo escorted Woodward to their towns on the Savannah River, where they gave him many presents and encouraged friendship.

 From 1675 to 1680, trade between the Westo and South Carolina thrived.
 The Westo provided Carolina with slaves, captured from various Native American groups, including the Spanish-allied tribes in Guale and Mocama.
 The captives were "Settlement Indians", bands supposedly under the protection of Carolina.
-The Westo likely captured slaves from the upcountry Cherokee, Chickasaw to the south, and the various smaller tribes who would later align as the Creek Confederacy.
+The Westo likely captured slaves from the upcountry Cherokee, Chickasaw to the south, and the various smaller tribes who later aligned as the Creek Confederacy.

 Since the Westo were traditionally enemies with nearly every other tribe in the region, their alliance with Carolina effectively blocked the colony from establishing other tribal relationships.
 A group of Shawnee Indians migrated to the Savannah River region and met with the Westo while Henry Woodward was among them.
 These Shawnee became known as the "Savannah Indians".
 Woodward apparently witnessed the first meeting of the Shawnee and Westo.
 Using sign language, the Shawnee (Savannah) warned the Westo of an impending attack from other tribes.
 They earned the goodwill of the Westo, who began to prepare for the attack.

-The Savannah later approached Woodward and established an independent relationship with the colonists, which would doom the Westo.
+The Savannah later approached Woodward and established an independent relationship with the colonists, which doomed the Westo.
 The Carolinians realized the value of trading beyond the Westo.
 When war broke out between Carolina and the Westo in 1679, the Savannah/Shawnee assisted the Carolinians.
 After they destroyed the Westo in 1680, the Savannah moved into their lands and took over their role as the chief Indian trading partner with the Carolina colony.
 The fate of most of the surviving Westo was probably enslavement after being shipped to work on sugarcane plantations in the West Indies.